MartaL0b0/CS2013_3013/backend/README.md

 ```

 Then, simply do `sudo systemctl start briefthreat.service`.
 You can also run `sudo systemctl enable briefthreat.service` to have it run automatically at boot.

+# Testing
+This project makes use of [Tavern](https://taverntesting.github.io/) for testing (including mocked emails).

+To run the tests, install Docker and Docker Compose (as above).
+You can then do `./run_tests.sh`.
+A temporary test environment will be created automatically (no `.env` file required).